Oscar R. Cauldwell: Early career

-Cauldwell was born on 24 August 1892 in Nyesville, Indiana.
+Oscar Ray Cauldwell was born on 24 August 1892 in Nyesville, Indiana.
 He attended the Wabash College in Crawfordsville, Indiana, and after graduation, he attended the United States Naval Academy in Annapolis, Maryland.
 Cauldwell graduated on 2 June 1916 and was commissioned second lieutenant in the Marine Corps on the same date.
 He was subsequently ordered to the Marine Corps Officers School at Norfolk, Virginia, where he graduated from the course in December 1916.

-Cauldwell was subsequently appointed aide-de-camp to the Commander of Advanced Base Force at Philadelphia, Pennsylvania, and served in this capacity until August 1917, when he was transferred to the newly formed 6th Marine Regiment at Quantico Base, Virginia.
-The 6th Marines sailed overseas in September 1917 and Cauldwell was now appointed commanding officer of the 95th Company, 1st Battalion.
-After its arrival in France, Cauldwell commanded the 95th Company in the trenches within Toulon Sector near Verdun.
-He was also promoted to the rank of captain on 6 October 1917.
+Cauldwell was subsequently appointed aide-de-camp to the Commander of Advanced Base Force at Philadelphia, Pennsylvania, and served in this capacity until August 1917, four months after the American entry into World War I, when he was transferred to the newly formed 6th Marine Regiment at Quantico Base, Virginia.
+The 6th Marines sailed overseas in September 1917 and Cauldwell was now appointed commanding officer of the 95th Company, part of the regiment's 1st Battalion.
+After its arrival in France, Cauldwell commanded the company in the trenches within the Toulon Sector near Verdun.
+He was promoted to the rank of captain on 6 October 1917.

 He commanded his unit during the Battle of Belleau Wood in June 1918, until he was wounded in leg by enemy fire on 5 June.
 Cauldwell stayed in hospital until October 1918, when he returned to his unit.
-He subsequently served with the Occupation forces in Germany until he was ordered back to the United States in August 1919.
+With the war by now over due to the armistice with Germany on November 11, he subsequently served with the Occupation forces in Germany until he was ordered back to the United States in August 1919.